-Board and SC members must demonstrate strong, dedicated support for the Project's mission of preserving and building sources of non-GMO products, educating consumers, and providing verified non-GMO choices.
+Board and SC members must demonstrate strong, dedicated support for the Project's mission of offering rigorous product verification and trustworthy education that empowers people to care for themselves, the planet, and future generations.
 Accordingly, no Board or SC member may be an employee of nor knowingly maintain any direct interest, financial or otherwise, in organizations that explicitly develop or explicitly promote the use of GMOs.